dustinstacy/boncurs/docs/src/contracts/experimental/BoncursFormula.sol/abstract.BoncursFormula.md

 ### _calculateBoncursPurchaseCost

-*given a token supply, reserve balance, initial cost, scaling factor and a desired amount (in the main token), calculates the cost for a given conversion (in the reserve token)*
+*given a token supply, reserve balance, initial cost, scaling factor and a desired amount (in the main token), calculates the cost for a given conversion (in the reserve token).*

 ```solidity